 Bernard Butler (born 1 May 1970, Stamford Hill, North London) is an English musician and record producer.
-He has been noted as one of Britain's most original and influential guitarists and is often seen performing with a 1961 cherry red Gibson ES-355.
+He has been noted as one of Britain's most original and influential guitarists.

 In 1989 he forged a songwriting partnership with Brett Anderson forming the group Suede co-writing and playing guitars on every recording until 1994.
 Taking 3 1/2 years to emerge the group appeared fully formed with 1992’s classic debut “The Drowners” , followed by hits “Metal Mickey”, the top 10 “Animal Nitrate” and the number 2 epic “Stay Together”.
-The Mercury Prize winning debut “Suede” became the fastest selling record chart topper in years creating a media frenzy.
-The defining “Dog Man Star”, a sprawling concept of rare ambition resulted in Butler’s untimely exit, determined to bang rather than fizzle out.
-The group continued without Butler and his contribution will remain the defining moment in the band’s history.
+The Mercury Prize winning debut “Suede” became the fastest selling record chart topper in years.
+The defining “Dog Man Star”, a sprawling concept of rare ambition resulted in Butler’s untimely exit.
+The group continued but Butler's contribution will remain the defining moment in the band’s history.

 Immediately he collaborated with the singer David McAlmont on what was intended as a one-off burst of pop, heralded by the anthemic ”Yes".
 The hit song was bound together by experimental b-sides taking in folk, soul and art rock directions serving to confuse when bookended as the compilation “The Sound Of…McAlmont & Butler”.
 The album was preceded by the torch like “You Do” before the split leaving an intriguing footprint across Britpop’s otherwise jingoist, hedonistic landscape.
 Butler signed to Creation Records releasing two solo albums, the acclaimed "People Move On" yielding the hit single "Stay", and "Friends and Lovers” before the collapse of the legendary label.
 In 2001 Butler teamed up with McAlmont for a second McAlmont and Butler album, Bring it Back, and they toured the UK after the release of two singles, "Falling" and "Bring it Back".